ydb-platform/hashicorp-vault/physical/ydb/README.md

 ## Troubleshooting / Notes

 - Scan behavior: The YDB Go SDK expects optional (nullable) byte columns to be scanned into pointer types (for example `*[]byte`).
 Scanning nullable byte columns into `[]byte` can produce "type *[]uint8 is not optional! use double pointer or sql.Scanner..." errors during transactional operations.
 The backend implementation scans into `*[]byte` and converts to `[]byte` before returning results to Vault.
-- Secure DSNs: If using `grpcs://` in your DSN and you need YC-specific auth (internal CA or service account), configure `internal_ca` and/or `service_account_key_file` as described above or set the corresponding environment variables.
+- Secure DSNs: If using `grpcs://` in your DSN and you need to provide credentials, supply an access token via the `token` config key or the `VAULT_YDB_TOKEN` environment variable, or configure TLS/CA externally.
+Yandex.Cloud-specific helper options have been removed from this implementation.
 - Table/schema readiness: The test helper creates the table and retries until the schema service is ready.
 In production environments ensure the table exists with the expected schema before starting Vault or plan for initial schema setup (the helper demonstrates a safe retry pattern).
 - Logs and debugging: Transaction failures surface via the YDB SDK errors; adding additional logging around transaction actor execution and query parameters may help debug intermittent issues, especially in CI.